 Less Is Still More

 As exciting as the new art in lower Manhattan was (and I felt like we had struck gold there) these three pieces from MoMA stand out.
-Despite the fact that there create dates span one century it is striking how similar they are.
+Despite the fact that their create dates span one century, it is striking how similar they are.
 Less is still more.

 On the A train to JFK we noticed a heavy set man with a big suitcase asking directions with a German accent.
 Not all the A trains go as far as Howard Beach where we were to pick up the Airtrain and we shared his concern.
 We decided to get off at the next stop and re-board a later A train.
 The German fellow did the same.
 He immediately struck up a conversation with a Jamaican woman and we listened in.
 She told him she too was going to Howard Beach so we followed her lead.